w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.5.8 Target Size (Minimum) to Non-Web Documents and Software:

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.5.8](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html#intent), replacing "user agent" with "user agent or platform software", and "on the same page" with "in the same non-web document or software".
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.5.8](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html#intent), replacing "user agent" with "user agent or platform software" and "on the same page" with "in the same non-web document or software".

 With these substitutions, it would read: